mfrenken85/SATD2018_Frenken/README.md

 Some project have already been converted to xml, they can be found here: https://github.com/mfrenken85/SATD2018_Frenken/tree/master/projects
 ### 4. Extract comments from xml and insert into database.
 A script for comment extraction is included in the github.
 However, this script does not meet the requirements outlined by Maldonado.
-A more advanced script is needed.
+A more advanced script is needed, as specified in the filtering heuristic section below.
 The basic script for comment extraction can be found in the py_scripts folder.
 ### 5. Populate treated_commenttext.
 Comments need to be cleaned in order for the classifier to work.
 The extraction script from this github automatically does this when inserting comments into the database.
 However, if a different script for comment extraction is used, the comments may need to be treated.
 The script populate_treated_commenttext.py found in the py_scripts folder can do this.
 ### 6. Classify comments manually.